shreemengshetti2005/second_brain/README.md

    git clone https://github.com/shreemengshetti2005/second_brain.git

-2. Open the folder in your preferred editor (VS Code, Obsidian, etc.)

-3. Explore the folders and the templates.
+2. Explore the folders and the templates.
 Start by creating a note in the appropriate section and use the templates as a guide.

 ## Recommended structure